Things to do in Florence

 Vivoli

-If you have room for dessert, you could stop at Vivoli, one of Florence’s oldest gelaterias.
+Finally, make sure to save room for dessert at Vivoli, one of Florence’s oldest gelaterias.
 It uses fresh ingredients mainly from Tuscany, some even grown directly on the owner’s family farm.
-Its classic affogato is simple, traditional and perfectly Florentine.
-Or you could indulge in the zuccotto, one of Florence’s most famous and ancient sweets, which at Vivoli is a cake made with a cream and dark chocolate semifreddo, candied citrus peel and red cherries.
+Masi particularly recommends their classic affogato: “It’s simple, traditional and perfectly Florentine.”
+You could also indulge in the zuccotto, one of Florence’s most famous and ancient sweets, which at Vivoli is a cake made with a cream and dark chocolate semifreddo, candied citrus peel and red cherries.

 Vivoli: Via dell’Isola delle Stinche, 7R, 50122 Florence, Italy; 011-39-055-292334